Messina's Revolt With Insurgence

-When Niccoló Messina changed the corporate name of his film and documentary studio from V-Channel Media to Insurgence, he wanted to convey a message to the industry at large.
+When Niccoló Messina changed the corporate name of his film and documentary studio from V-Channels Media to Insurgence, he wanted to convey a message to the industry at large.
 Said Messina, “The word ‘insurgence’ means an act of revolt.
 Our revolt is against those who say that everything is dead.
 The industry is not dead, but it’s changed.
 And unless we accept the change and act accordingly, a lot of companies will disappear.
 Insurgence is our act of revolt as it relates to the traditional independent producer-major studio dynamic, that everything is over.
 It’s not over.”

 In the years since Messina launched his indie studio — first in Europe and then establishing a U.S. foothold in Los Angeles — he has financed nearly 200 feature-length movies and 80 documentaries.